Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Results

-To verify this, we conducted several simulations of wind injection into a uniform ambient medium using the initial and boundary conditions described in Section~\ref{sec:ic-test}.
-In order to cover different regimes that the medium that can/cannot deaccelerate the wind speed sufficiently and the magnetization of the MWN is high/low, we test magnetar wind with different wind magnetizations and ambient medium with different densities.
-The wind at the inner boundary is set to be isotropic with a pure toroidal magnetic field and a constant total luminosity.
+To understand the isotropy of the wind injection under different conditions, we conducted several simulations of wind injection into a uniform ambient medium using the initial and boundary conditions described in Section~\ref{sec:ic-test}, where the wind at the inner boundary is set to be isotropic with a pure toroidal magnetic field and a constant total luminosity.

-Figure~\ref{fig:wind-amb} indicates the energy profiles 4 seconds after the wind injection.
+Figure~\ref{fig:wind-amb} indicates the energy { density} profiles 4 seconds after the wind injection.
 As indicated in the first row, for wind injection into a low-density medium, the wind is isotropic if the magnetization is low $\sigma_{\rm w}=0.01$.
 As the $\sigma_{\rm w}$ becomes higher and higher, plasma in the MWN starts to focus toward the pole, forming a collimated outflow.
-As indicated by each column, the collimation also becomes stronger if the density of the medium becomes higher, because of the reason discussed above.
+As indicated by each column, the collimation also becomes stronger if the density of the medium becomes higher.